jakehilborn/debbit/docs/index.md

         # between gaps to allow for some randomness in the timing
         time_variance: 14400

+        # Gap in seconds between the multiple purchases of a single burst.
+        intra_gap: 30

+        # How frequently, in seconds, debbit checks if enough time has
+        # elapsed to run another burst of purchases.
+        poll_gap: 300

       # Spaces out purchases evenly with some randomness through the month.
       # Use this mode if running on a server or computer that never sleeps.
       spread: